thE TINT

 the art and science of botanical method aquarium keeping.

 One of the most nitrating things about our era of aquarium keeping is that we have access to an enormous amount of information about the wild habitats of our fishes.
-If you make the effort, you can find scientific research papers on just about any fish, locale, and habitat you can think of.
-With all…
+Detailed information that would make previous generations of hobbyists wide-eyed with wonder and jealousy!
+If you make the effort, you can find scientific research papers…